Native Women's Equal Pay Day

 According to data by the Institute for Women’s Policy Research, there are many reasons for the wage gap.
 Native women are often concentrated in low wage occupations, are less likely than women in other racial/ethnic groups to be covered by a union contract, and experience almost double the unemployment rate of other women.
 These problems may be compounded by or symptomatic of gender and racial discrimination.

 - LeanIn.Org: Native American women face a pay gap—and that’s part of a much bigger problem

 - CNBC: Nearly 3 in 10 Native American women work a front-line job, but they’re far from receiving equal pay

-- UN Women: UN Women statement on the International Day of the World’s Indigenous Peoples, 9 August 2021
+- UN Women: International Day of the World’s Indigenous Peoples, August 9, 2022

 - NCIA Policy Research Center

 Photo credit: American Indian Cultural District San Francisco

 According to data by the National Women’s Law Center, in 2021 Native women lost forty-three cents on the dollar – this adds up.
 For Native American women, more than one in five of whom live below the poverty line, the wage gap costs them $2,055 each month, $24,656 a year, and a staggering $986,240 over the course of a 40-year career.